Learning sciences, cognition, instructional design, learning technology, meta-analysis, concept mapping, and STEM learning.

 Psychometrics, research methodology, structural equation modeling, measurement invariance.

-Maximizing effective and proper use of educational and psychological measurements.
+Maximizing appropriate and effective use of educational assessment.

 Social influences that impact students’ schooling and learning; mentoring, peer aggression/victimization and culturally responsive approaches.